Sockets

 • data (object) – The data object containing the documentId.

-• options (object) – The options object.
+• options (object) – Additional configuration parameters

 Returns: